-- (c) On receipt of a filer's document, the filer's EFSP must send the document to TexasOnline in the required electronic file format along with an indication of the time the filer sent the document to the EFSP and the filer's payment information.
+- (c) On receipt of a filer's document, the filer's EFSP must send the document to Texas Online in the required electronic file format along with an indication of the time the filer sent the document to the EFSP and the filer's payment information.
 TexasOnline will electronically transmit to the filer an "acknowledgment" that the document has been received by TexasOnline.
-The acknowledgment will note the date and time that the electronically-transmitted document was received by TexasOnline. - (d) Upon receiving a document from a filer's EFSP, TexasOnline shall electronically transmit the document to the District or County Clerk.
-If a document was not properly formatted TexasOnline will transmit a warning the filer's EFSP. - (e) Not later than the first business day after receiving a document from TexasOnline, the District or County Clerk shall decide whether the document will be accepted for filing.
-The District or County Clerk shall accept the document for filing provided that the document is not misdirected and complies with all filing requirements.
-The District or County Clerk shall handle electronically-transmitted documents that are filed in connection with an affidavit of inability to afford court costs in the manner required by TEX.
+The acknowledgment will note the date and time that the electronically-transmitted document was received by TexasOnline. - (d) Upon receiving a document from a filer's EFSP, TexasOnline shall electronically transmit the document to the district clerk.
+If the document was not properly formatted, Texas Online will transmit a warning to the filer's EFSP. - (e) Not later than the first business day after receiving a document from TexasOnline, the district clerk shall decide whether the document will be accepted for filing.
+The district clerk shall accept the document for filing provided that the document is not misdirected and complies with all filing requirements.
+The district clerk shall handle electronically-transmitted documents that are filed in connection with an affidavit of inability to afford court costs in the manner required by TEX.
 R. CIV.
 P. 145.
-If the clerk fails to accept or reject a document within the time period, the document is deemed to have been accepted and filed. - (f) If the document is accepted for filing, the District or County Clerk shall note the date and time of filing which, with the exception of subsection (h) below, shall be the date and time that the filer transmitted the document to the filer's EFSP.
-The District or County Clerk shall inform TexasOnline of its action the same day action is taken.
-TexasOnline shall, on that same day, electronically transmit to the filer's EFSP a "confirmation" that the document has been accepted for filing by the District or County Clerk.
+If the clerk fails to accept or reject a document within the time period, the document is deemed to have been accepted and filed. - (f) If the document is accepted for filing, the district clerk shall note the date and time of filing which, with the exception of subsection (h) below, shall be the date and time that the filer transmitted the document to the filer's EFSP.
+The district clerk shall inform TexasOnline of its action the same day action is taken.
+TexasOnline shall, on that same day, electronically transmit to the filer's EFSP a "confirmation" that the document has been accepted for filing by the district clerk.
 The EFSP will electronically transmit the confirmation to the filer.
-This confirmation will include an electronically "file-marked" copy of the front page of the document showing the date and time the District or County Clerk considers the document to have been filed. - (g) If the document is not accepted for filing, the District or County Clerk shall inform TexasOnline of its action, and the reason for such action, the same day action is taken.
+This confirmation will include an electronically "file-marked" copy of the front page of the document showing the date and time the district clerk considers the document to have been filed. - (g) If the document is not accepted for filing, the district clerk shall inform TexasOnline of its action, and the reason for such action, the same day action is taken.
 TexasOnline shall, on that same day, electronically transmit to the filer's EFSP an "alert" that the document was not accepted along with the reason the document was not accepted.
-The EFSP will electronically transmit the alert to the filer. - (h) Except in cases on injunction, attachment, garnishment, sequestration, or distress proceedings, documents that serve to commence a civil suit will not be deemed to have been filed on Sunday when the document is electronically transmitted to the filer's EFSP, TexasOnline or the Clerk on Sunday.
+The EFSP will electronically transmit the alert to the filer. - (h) Except in cases of injunction, attachment, garnishment, sequestration, or distress proceedings, documents that serve to commence a civil suit will not be deemed to have been filed on Sunday when the document is electronically transmitted to the filer's EFSP, TexasOnline, or the Clerk on Sunday.
 Such documents will be deemed to have been filed on the succeeding Monday.